 Growing up with my older sister, we loved to play with three things: Barbies, Legos and these huge “Dress Up” bins my mom had filled with old clothes, hats and shoes.
 But Barbie was my favorite and she had this amazing custom house that my dad had built her.
 She also had a hot pink convertible, a sexy boyfriend and a new job every day depending on what I thought her current skill set was.

-Q & A with Betsy and Warren Talbot
+an interview with Betsy & Warren Talbot

 We’re are a 40-something couple who decided back in 2008 after serious illnesses struck close to home that life was too short to put off our dreams.
 After a night of one too many margaritas with good friends, we asked the question that would change everything for us: “What would you change about your life right now if you knew you wouldn’t make it to 40?”
 We were 37 at the time, and we knew we’d regret not living out our retirement dream of traveling the world.
 So we decided to fast-forward it by about 25 years.
 It took us two years to save enough money and get rid of all our belongings to travel the world just before we turned 40.
 Since 2010 we’ve been making our way around the globe, sharing our experience in creating a life and relationship we love through our books, website, and weekly podcast.
 We now live part-time in Spain.